OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 - Libraries that are packed within the actual production application, such as `Okhttp3`.

 These libraries can have the following two classes of unwanted side-effects:
 - A library can contain a vulnerability, which will make the application vulnerable.
-A good example is `OKhttp 2.6.4` in which TLS chain polution was possible to bypass pinning.
+A good example is `OKhttp 2.6.4` in which TLS chain polution was possible to bypass SSL pinning.
 - A library can use a license, such as LGPL2.1, which requires the application author to provide access to the source code for those who use the application and request insight in its sources.
 In fact the application should the be allowed to be redistributed with modifications to its sourcecode.
 This can endanger the IP of the application.

 #### Static Analysis